microsoft/vscode-eslint/README.md

   }
 ```

 The old `eslint.autoFixOnSave` setting is now deprecated and can safely be removed.
+Please also note that if you use ESLint as your default formatter you should turn off `editor.formatOnSave` when you have turned on `editor.codeActionsOnSave`.
+Otherwise you file gets fixed twice which in unnecessary.

 ## Settings Migration